 AC pavements were encountered at the ground surface at all of the boring locations.
-The pavement sections at these locations consist of 3 to $5\pm$ inches of AC, underlain by 4 to $6\pm$ inches of aggregate base.
+The pavement sections at these locations consist of 4 to $5\pm$ inches of AC, underlain by 5 to $10\pm$ inches of aggregate base.
+Aggregate base was not present beneath the AC section at Boring No. B-7.
+It should be noted that a Petromat geotextile material was clearly observed between the AC and base sections at two of the infiltration test locations (I-1 and I-2).
+The approximate infiltration test locations are documented in the infiltration study report, published by Southern California Geotechnical, Inc. under separate cover.